AnanthanDJ/AnanthanDJ/README.md

 * Deepening knowledge in **C and systems programming**
 * Exploring **operating system architecture**
 * Building experimental projects combining **systems + software + engineering**

 ---

+## Inspiration

+One project that particularly interests me is **TempleOS**, created by **Terry A. Davis**.
+The idea of a single developer building a complete operating system, compiler, and programming environment is something I find deeply fascinating as someone interested in OS architecture.

+---